Life in the wild doesn’t have to be so hard for birds of prey.

 Willow – Female Barred Owl

-Willow, a female Barred Owl, is the most requested bird at Christine’s Critters’ programs.
+Willow is a Barred owl and is the most requested bird at Christine’s Critters’ programs.

 Manilla – Female Northern Goshawk